Toll Free. 877.530.7194

 and may apply for an advanced voting ballot.
 Advance voting begins 20 days

-issued up until noon the day before elections; however, advance ballots may be
+issued until noon the day before elections; however, advance by mail ballots

-turned in until polls close on Election Day at 7 pm.
+turned in before polls close on Election Day at 7 pm.

 What do I need in order to vote in advance?